UPES Dehradun BA Admissions 2026

 Preparing for CUET from Class 11 requires a clear roadmap and smart planning rather than intense last-minute cramming.
 By starting early, you can focus on understanding concepts deeply, solving CUET-based MCQs, and developing exam-ready accuracy over time.
 The right CUET preparation strategy in Class 11 helps you balance board exams with entrance goals, setting a strong base for Class 12 and the final CUET attempt.

-Analyze the Syllabus: Compare your Class 11 NCERT syllabus with the CUET syllabus to identify overlapping topics.
+Analyse the Syllabus: Compare your Class 11 NCERT syllabus with the CUET syllabus to identify overlapping topics.
 This will guide your early focus areas.

 Start with NCERTs: Build a strong foundation by mastering every concept from NCERT books before moving to advanced CUET material.